headforwards-spd/headforwards-website/src/pages/info-pages/why-artificial-intelligence-has-the-power-to-transform-the-work-of-local-authorities-3.md

     title: Similar reading
 callToAction: ""
 seo:
-  title: Artificial Intelligence in Local Authorities | Headforwards
+  title: Artificial Intelligence in Local Authorities
   description: Local authorities in the UK are revolutionising their use of
     Artificial Intelligence.
 At Headforwards, we are helping them transform their service delivery.